MadPanCake/docusaurus/docs/unlimited-adventures/custom_items.md

     - 3 of slimeball
 ```

-### :unlock: How to unlock a recipe?
+## :unlock: How to unlock a recipe?
-If you have enabled it in the config, players will be required to unlock a recipe first, before they can forge an item.\
+⚙️ **If you have enabled it in the config**, players will be required to unlock a recipe first, before they can forge an item.\
 In that case, you can unlock items for the players by executing:\
 `/forgeunlock [player name] [item name]`, for example: `/forgeunlock Simon adventure_backpack`